libpd/pd-for-android/README.md

 1. Clone this repository
 1. Go to the repository folder: `cd pd-for-android`
 1. Initialize and udpate the git submodules: `git submodule update --init --recursive`
-1. Assemble the release: `./gradlew PdCore:assembleRelease` (Note: Windows users should run `gradlew`)
+1. Assemble the release: `./gradlew pd-core:assembleRelease` (Note: Windows users should run `gradlew`)
-1. Now you have your PdCore .aar file in the folder PdCore/build/outputs/aar
+1. Now you have your pd-core .aar file in the folder PdCore/build/outputs/aar

 Installation of the Android SDK and NDK is required.
 Specify the NDK location by adding an ndk.dir property to a local.properties file in the pd-for-android root folder, or by defining an ANDROID_NDK_HOME